 Have you been told by your electricity network provider that there’s a limit set to the amount of solar power you can export to the grid?
 This is called export limiting.
-Unfortunately, it is starting to crop up more frequently, particularly in rural areas where the electricity grid can be weaker.
+Unfortunately it is starting to crop up more frequently, particularly in rural areas where the electricity grid is weaker.

 This FAQ explains what export limiting is, and whether it is still worthwhile getting solar if you have an export limitation imposed on your property.

 The amount of power that you can export to the grid is set by the local electricity network operator.
 In the Bendigo, Macedon Ranges and Mount Alexander shires as well as much of the Hepburn Shire, that’s Powercor.

-The ‘poles and lines’ infrastructure of the electricity grid were designed years ago when solar wasn’t a big deal.
+The ‘poles and lines’ infrastructure of the electricity grid were designed years ago when solar wasn’t so popular.
 Now that more than one in five Aussie homes have solar, this infrastructure is starting to show its age.
 On sunny days, when lots of power is being produced by solar systems, the grid can get maxed out resulting in power surges and issues with the quality of electricity supply.

 Of course, the network operators have controls in place to maintain the supply and reliability of power to homes and businesses.
 One of these controls is to set limits to how much electricity can be sent back to the grid from solar power systems on homes and businesses.
 This is where export limiting can occur.

-Typically in the Powercor area, the limit is 5kW of exports for each household solar PV system.
-But sometimes Powercor can reduce that to a lower figure, or even set a zero-export limit.
+Typically in the Powercor area, the export limit is 5kW of exports for each single-phase household solar PV system.
+Sometimes Powercor can reduce that to a lower figure, or even set a zero-export limit.
 (Note: it is possible to install a larger system, say 10kW on a single phase property and meet the Powercor rules by export limiting the system to 5kW, assuming that Powercor provides approval for the 5kW export for your property).

-If this happens to you, is it still worth getting solar?
-The answer is generally YES, as long as your solar power system is designed correctly.
+If you are export limited, is it still worth getting solar?
+The answer is quite often YES, as long as your solar power system is designed correctly.
 If your solar system is sized so that most of the power generated by your solar system is used in your home, then you will be saving money.
 That’s because you’ll be using free sun power to run your home, rather than buying it from the grid.
 This is called ‘self-consumption’ and it is widely recognised that this is where the greatest savings are to be had.

 Other ways of using the power that you can’t export to the grid include: